-- (1) The child's name and birth date [Medium-High]; - (2) The child's home address and telephone number [Medium-High]; - (3) Date of the child's admission to the child-care home [Medium-Low];
+(1) The child's name and birth date [Medium-High];

-- (4) Name and address of parent(s) [Medium-High]; - (5) Telephone numbers at which parent(s) can be reached while the child is in care [Medium-High]; - (6) Name, address, and telephone number of another responsible individual (friend or relative) who should be contacted in an emergency when the parent cannot be reached [Medium-High]; - (7) Names and telephone numbers of persons other than a parent to whom the child may be released [High]; - (8) Permission for transportation, if provided, including any authorized pick-up and drop-off locations [Medium]; - (9) Permission for field trips, if provided [Medium]; - (10) Permission for participation in water activities, if provided [Medium]; - (11) Name, address, and telephone number of the child's physician or an emergency-care facility [Medium]; - (12) Authorization to obtain emergency medical care and to transport the child for emergency medical treatment [High]; - (13) A statement of the child's special care needs.
-This includes, but is not limited to, allergies, existing illness, previous serious illness and injuries, hospitalizations during the past 12 months, and any medications prescribed for continuous, long-term use [Medium-High]; - (14) The name and telephone number of the school a school-age child attends [Medium]; - (15) Permission for a school-age child to ride a bus or walk to or from school or home, or to be released to the care of a sibling younger than 18 years, if applicable [Medium-High]; and - (16) A completed food allergy emergency plan for the child, if applicable.
+- (2) The child's home address and telephone number [Medium-High]; - (3) Date of the child's admission to the child-care home [Medium-Low]; - (4) Name and address of parent(s) [Medium-High]; - (5) Telephone numbers at which parent(s) can be reached while the child is in care [Medium-High]; - (6) Name, address, and telephone number of another responsible individual (friend or relative) who should be contacted in an emergency when the parent cannot be reached [Medium-High]; - (7) Names and telephone numbers of persons other than a parent to whom the child may be released [High]; - (8) Permission for transportation, if provided, including any authorized pick-up and drop-off locations [Medium]; - (9) Permission for field trips, if provided [Medium]; - (10) Permission for participation in water activities, if provided, including whether the child is able to swim without assistance [Medium]; - (11) Name, address, and telephone number of the child's physician or an emergency-care facility [Medium]; - (12) Authorization to obtain emergency medical care and to transport the child for emergency medical treatment [High]; - (13) A statement of the child's special care needs, which must include: - (A) Any limitations or restrictions on the child's activities [Medium-High]; - (B) Special care the child requires, including: - (i) Any reasonable accommodations or modifications [Medium-High]; - (ii) Any adaptive equipment provided for the child, including instructions for how to use the equipment [Medium-High]; and - (iii) Symptoms or indications of potential complications related to a physical, cognitive, or mental condition that may warrant prevention or intervention while the child is in care [Medium-High]; and

+- (C) Any medications prescribed for continuous, long-term use [Medium-High]; - (14) The name and telephone number of the school a school-age child attends [Medium]; - (15) Permission for a school-age child to ride a bus or walk to or from school or home, or to be released to the care of a sibling younger than 18 years, if applicable [Medium-High]; and - (16) The child's allergies and a completed food allergy emergency plan for the child, if applicable.
 [Medium-High]

-- The term "Parent" is defined in 40 TAC, Chapter 745, Subchapter A, Precedence and Definitions, which is included in this publication in Appendix I. - Regarding subsections (6) and (7) Licensing expects the parent to list someone other than themselves as an emergency contact and authorized to pick up their child from care.
-If the parent chooses to not designate anyone else they will need to indicate this in writing.
+- The term "Parent" is defined in 26 TAC, Chapter 745, Subchapter A, Precedence and Definitions, which is included in this publication in Appendix I. - Regarding paragraphs (6) and (7), Licensing expects the parent to list someone other than themselves as an emergency contact and authorized to pick up their child from care.
+If the parent chooses to not designate anyone else, they will need to indicate this in writing.

 §747.607.
-Must the child's parent sign the admission information?
+Must the child's parent sign the admission

+information?